Growing a Lemon Tree From Seeds at Home

 Six or eight lemon seeds

-If life gives you lemon, throw 'em back and yell, "I wanted chocolate."— unknown
+If life gives you lemons, throw 'em back and yell, "I wanted chocolate."— unknown

 What to do